I paid over $2000 for my reclining sofa. It is less than 5 years old and already falling apart.

 The plywood they are using (7/8″ thick with 11 plies) is actually better than what most of their competitors use.

-They claim that the plywood locks together tightly so that no glue is needed, but I am not convinced.
+They claim that the plywood locks together tightly so that no glue is needed.

 Although not as well known as some of the other recliner brands, Franklin Furniture is one of the largest privately owned furniture manufacturers in the U.S.